rrpg/dungeon-generator/README.md

 # Dungeon Generator

-A dungeon generator written in C
+A dungeon generator for rogue-like games written in C.

 ## Compilation